 “One of my favorite Roadfood restaurants,” is how tipster George Motz described the SeeWee, a former grocery north of Charleston along US 17.
-Expanded to include a lovely outdoor area for al fresco dining, the SeeWee still looks a bit like a roadside store – shelves stocked with supplies, higgledy-piggledy décor of nautical bibelots.
+Expanded to include a patio for al fresco dining, the SeeWee still looks a bit like a roadside store – shelves stocked with supplies, higgledy-piggledy décor of nautical bibelots.
 But it is now a restaurant, well-known to Charlestonians for its local seafood, its downhome vegetables, and its cakes.

 One of the great only-in-the-South meals to get here is an all-vegetable plate.
-Choose four from a list of more than a dozen available, including such local faves as red rice, butter beans, fried squash, fried okra, and rice and gravy.
+Choose four from a list of more than a dozen, including such local faves as red rice, butter beans, fried squash, fried okra, and rice and gravy.
 We went for fried green tomatoes (deliciously al dente with a tangy smack), sweet potato casserole (super spicy), macaroni and cheese (dense and thick with cheese), and collard greens (salty, oily, luxurious).

 As you walk in the restaurant you will see a shelf of the day’s layer cakes; and desserts are listed on a blackboard.
 When we saw chocolate cake with peanut butter icing, we knew we had to have a piece.
 So we ordered it as we ordered lunch.
 The cake came before the meal.
 “I cut this for you because I was worried there wouldn’t be any left by the time you were ready,”: our waitress kindly explained as she set it down with our sweet teas.
 We are so grateful she was watching out for us, because this cake was superb … as was our caramel layer cake and goober pie.